-In my defense, though, I had absolutely no idea what I was doing.
-This was my first time with a teenager, after all; and I lost my operating manual a long time ago.
+In my defense, I had absolutely no idea what I was doing.
+This was my first time with a teenager, after all, and I lost my operating manual a long time ago.
 I’m not sure there’s anything that can prepare us for the seasons of change our children go through.
-Sure we know they are coming – of course, they won’t stay in diapers forever – but we’re never quite ready when the change happens.
-However, much like the seasons of the year, we can prepare so that when the change inevitably comes we can do our best to both navigate it well and enjoy it for the gift that it is.
+Sure, we know they are coming, but we’re never quite ready when the change happens.
+However, much like the seasons of the year, we can prepare so when the change inevitably comes, we can do our best to navigate it well and enjoy it for the gift that it is.
 Here are 3 of the most difficult seasons you’ll go through as a dad, and 3 suggestions for how to engage each one well.

 1. The Beginning

 Prior to becoming parents, a man and woman typically focus their attention on each other.
 Late nights are generally about social opportunities or cuddling and watching movies together.
 Sex tends to be relatively frequent.
 Money is also largely about the two of you.
-Any extra money goes to paying down debt, buying big-kid toys (car, furniture, a grill), buying a house, etc. Weekend getaways or impromptu date nights are relatively easy to pull off.
+Any extra money goes to paying down debt, buying big-kid toys (a car, furniture, a grill), buying a house… Weekend getaways or impromptu date nights are relatively easy to pull off.

 Enter the child.

-2) Read: whatever you can get your hands on.
+Read: whatever you can get your hands on.
 There are tons of great resources out there.
-Take advantage of them (this website is a great place to start.
+Take advantage of them (this website is a great place to start).

-3) Prioritize: While you need to be realistic, self-care and cultivating a relationship with your wife are essential to being the best dad you can be.
+Prioritize: While you need to be realistic, self-care and nurturing your relationship with your wife are essential to being the best dad you can be.
 Date nights, regular exercise, and having fun are important, even if they can’t happen with the frequency they once did.

 2. Teen Years

-Just when you thought you had parenting figured out, suddenly adorable children who love to cuddle become awkward little people who roll their eyes and push you away.
+Just when you thought you had parenting figured out, suddenly, adorable children who love to cuddle become awkward little people who roll their eyes and push you away.
 They start to smell and grow hair in weird places.
-They’re emotional.
-They are convinced you’re a horrible despot bent on global domination.
-They’re too cool for you.
-They demand smartphones.
+They’re emotional and are convinced you’re a horrible despot bent on global domination.
+They’re too cool for you, and they demand smartphones.

-Parenting strategies that you worked hard to perfect are now utterly useless.
+Parenting strategies you worked hard to perfect are now utterly useless.
 The more control you try to take, the more things seem to spiral out of control.
-Not to mention, these are often some of the busiest years with increased responsibilities parents are taking on at work, extracurricular & school activities for the kids, etc. Money is spent on kids clothes, food (wow can they eat!) and entertainment.
+Not to mention, these are often some of the busiest years with increased responsibilities parents are taking on at work and extracurricular activities for the kids.
+You spend your money on kids’ clothes, food (wow, can they eat!), and entertainment.
 Oh yeah, and they may want to go to college one day.
-FYI, that costs money.
+FYI, that costs money, too.

-1) Be a Learner: Don’t pretend you know what you’re doing.
+Be a Learner: Don’t pretend you know what you’re doing.
 Talk to other parents or, better yet, grandparents.
-What wisdom can they pass along to you (it’ll probably be something like, ‘Relax.
-No one knows what to do with teens.’
-But ask anyway.).
-Read widely.
+They can pass wisdom along to you.
+It’ll probably be something like, “Relax.
+No one knows what to do with teens.”
+But ask anyway.
+And read widely.

-2) Get to know your teen: Don’t assume you know who this person is just because you raised him or her.
+Get to know your teen: Don’t assume you know who this person is just because you raised him or her.
 Be curious.
 Ask questions.
-Discover what she or he enjoys and do it with them.
+Discover what he or she enjoys and do it together.
 You might be surprised by what you learn.

-Suddenly the young person you’ve invested so deeply in is now moving out into the world.
+Suddenly, the young person you’ve invested so deeply in is now moving out into the world.
 Whether that’s college or employment, you have less control, less influence, and often less contact.
 Did you do enough?
-Will they ever call?
-Will they be ok?
-Letting go can be painful…but also immensely gratifying.
+Will she ever call?
+Will he be OK?
+Letting go can be painful but also immensely gratifying.

-1) Trust your child: Were you ready when you left home?
+Trust your child: Were you ready when you left home?
 Me neither.
 Remember those challenges you faced and what you learned?
 Yep, you were pretty resilient.
 Your kid will be too.
-Trust them.
+Trust him.

-2) Shift gears: Parenting adults is a whole new ballgame.
-The good news is that the longer they live the smarter you’ll become.
-Be generous with your time when they ask for it, but not pushy when they don’t.
+Shift gears: Parenting adults is a whole new ballgame.
+The good news is that the longer they live, the smarter you’ll become.
+Be generous with your time when they ask for it but not pushy when they don’t.

 Sound off: What would you say is the most difficult season of being a dad?
 Why?

-Huddle up with your kids and ask, “How has my parenting changed as you got older?”
+Huddle up with your kids and ask, “How has my parenting changed as you’ve gotten older?”